eliocamp/metR/cran-comments.md

 This is a resubmission.
-In this version I've include code in examples to limit the number of threads used by data.table
+In this version I've include code in examples to limit the number of threads used by data.table.
+I've also fixed potential problems in reverse dependencies.

 ## Test environments